sergeyk/sergeyk.github.com/_drafts/2018-03-12-setting-up-quad-gpu-machine.md

 The following setup was done on 2018 March 11.

-## PC Build

-TODO: link to first post in this series

 ## CUDA

 Because Tensorflow does not (and has [no plans to](https://github.com/tensorflow/tensorflow/issues/15140)) support CUDA 9.1, I installed CUDA 9.0.